ManimCommunity/manim/docs/source/tutorials/using_text.rst

 Iterating :class:`~.Text`
 -------------------------

-Text objects behave like a VGroup-like iterable of all characters in the given text.
-In particular, slicing is possible.
+Text objects behave like :class`~.VGroup`s.
+Therefore, you can slice and index the text.

 For example, you can set each letter to different color by iterating it.